h5bp/html5-boilerplate/src/doc/extend.md

 <meta name="twitter:image" content="https://www.example.com/path/to/image.jpg">
 ```

-### Google+ / Schema.org
+### Schema.org

 Google also provides a snippet specification that serves a similar
 purpose to Facebook's Open Graph or Twitter Cards.
-While it helps you
-to control information displayed on Google+, this metadata is a subset
+This metadata is a subset
 of [schema.org's microdata vocabulary](https://schema.org/), which
 covers many other schemas that can describe the content of your pages
 to search engines.
 For this reason, this metadata is more generic for